 Exciting New Developments

-Native speakers can elect to take ‘home language’ (mother tongue) classes after school with a qualified teacher in small group tuition after school.
-In the past these languages have been offered: Bahasa Indonesian, Danish, Dutch, French, German Hindi, Italian, Japanese, Korean, portuguese, Spanish, Swedish.
+ative speakers from K1 on can elect to take ‘home language’ (mother tongue) classes after school with a qualified teacher in small group tuition after school.
+In the past these languages have been offered: Bahasa Indonesian, Danish, Dutch, French, German Hindi, Italian, Japanese, Korean, Portuguese, Spanish, Swedish.
 Costs depend on the number of students enrolled.

 Some of these languages are then offered as options in the academic curriculum in the Middle and High School.

 Visitors to the College are often struck by the quality of the relationships between students and staff.
 These are based on mutual respect, and this without doubt goes some way to explain the College’s outstanding academic results.
 However, academic results are only part of what we do, and our equal commitment to other areas including service, outdoor education, activities and the well-being of our students through our personal and social education programme, is what helps to make UWCSEA who we are.